ojasvishaklya/tab-utility/README.md

-## Tab utility chrome extension
+## Tab Utility Chrome Extension
+This app is used to create a pdf with all the tabs opened in the window.

 ##### Icon originates from the [Google Material Design 3.0 icon set](https://github.com/google/material-design-icons), and is licensed under the [Apache 2.0 license](https://github.com/google/material-design-icons/blob/master/LICENSE).

-hackoctober '22
+Hackoctober '22